 Cash A/C dr $25,000

-To Owner’s equity A/C $25,000
+To owner’s equity A/C $25,000

-There is an inflow of cash which is an asset account.
+There is an inflow of cash, which is an asset account.
 The balance of the owner’s equity account also has increased and therefore credited.

 Recording of debits and credits in the assets account:

 The assets account indicates the value of the assets owned by the business.
-Just like liabilities assets are also differentiated as Current assets and Long-term assets.
-The examples of current assets are stock, inventory and so on.
-The instance of long-term assets is land, machinery, building and so on.
+Just like liabilities, assets are also differentiated as Current assets and Long-term assets.
+The examples of current assets are stock, inventory, and so on.
+The instance of long-term assets, island, machinery, building, and so on.
 The assets are displayed on the right side of the Balance sheet.

 One has to remember that the debits are recorded on the left side of the “T” account, and the credits are displayed on the right side.

 As per the golden rules of accounting, an increase in assets are debited, and a decrease in assets are credited.
-So if there is an increase in an asset, it is a debit, and a decrease in asset means credit.
+So if there is an increase in an asset, it is a debit, and a reduction in asset means credit.

 Example of asset account:

 The business sells its warehouse at $40,000, and the cash was received.
 The journal entry for this transaction would be: